Tenari/mouse-maze/README.md

 - [x] figure out why the sessions aren't sticking
 - [x] improve the login ui
 - [x] color the rats uniquely
+- [x] add cheeses to collect, change win condition to "first to exit the map with N cheeses"
+- [x] reset-able games
 - [ ] limit your moves per "turn"
-- [ ] add cheeses to collect, change win condition to "first to exit the map with 3 cheese"

 ## notes